 Current Law.
-The voters must approve General Obligation (GO) bonds, whether issued by the state or local governments.
-While the state can issue GO bonds by majority voter approval, bonds issued by local governments have been required to win two-thirds voter approval since 1879.
-While the issuance of local bonds requires supermajority approval, voter approval is not required for any property tax increase needed to repay any approved bonds.
+The voters must approve General Obligation (GO) bonds, whether issued by the state or local governments.1 While the state can issue GO bonds by majority voter approval, all bonds issued by local governments have been required to acheive two-thirds voter approval since 1879.
+While the issuance of local bonds required supermajority approval, voter approval was not required for any property tax increase needed to repay any approved bonds.

 Prior to Proposition 13, local school districts levied property tax rates based on the amount of revenue needed to support both operating and facility costs.
-In 1978, voters approved Proposition 13, which capped the property tax rate at one percent, reducing property tax revenues by more than half.2 The reduction in revenues limited local governments', including schools', ability to finance facilities out of locally-generated property tax revenues and prevented the imposition of additional tax rates dedicated to the repayment of debt.
+In 1978, voters approved Proposition 13, which capped local property tax rates at one percent, reducing property tax revenues by more than half.2 The reduction in revenues limited local governments', including schools', ability to finance facilities with locally-generated property tax revenues and prevented the imposition of additional tax rates dedicated to the repayment of debt.